Katona/really-simple-xdm/README.md

 server.serve();
 ```
 `createServer` requires two arguments, a `MessagingService` and the object which we want to make accessible in the host page (`Math` in our
 case).
-We use `CrossWindowMessagingService` which handles the message passing between cross domain frames. `server.serve()` will make the server listening for requests.
+We use `CrossWindowMessagingService` which handles the message passing between cross domain frames. `server.serve()` will instruct the server to start serving requests.

-And in host page:
+## Initialization in the host page

+In the host page a _client_ has to be made which connects to the server created above.
 ```javascript
 import { createClient, CrossWindowMessagingService } from 'xdm.js';